vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Saturday and fast thereon; man becomes free from grave

 sins (like brāhmaṇa-murder ); HV II.
-24. Sarvāpti-vrata-This is a Caturmūrtiyrata; for a year divided
+24. Sarvāpti-vrata-This is a Caturmūrtivrata; for a year divided

 into three periods of 4 months; Vispu has four forms, bala (strength), knowledge, aiśvarya (supremacy ) and sakti (energy ); Vāsudeva, Saṅkarṣaṇa, Rudra and Aniruddha are the four faces in the east, south, west and north represent ing the four forms of strength, knowledge &c.; in the four months from Cai. performer should worship the forms east to north and the gifts respectively made to a brāhmaṇa are things useful for domestic purposes in Cai., of warlike materials in Vai., of materials useful for yoking (i. e. agriculture ) in Jy. and materials useful in sacrifices in As; the same procedure in the other two periods of four months from Sr. and Mārg.; he secures heaven and Indraloka and Sālokya with Krṣna; HV II.
 502-503 ( from VI.
 Dh.
 ILI.